TEXTURE IN FLOWER ARRANGEMENTS

 Often people tend to forget all about vases when they think about the texture of their arrangements; keep in mind that containers can add just as much to the texture of special event floral arrangements as the flowers themselves.
 A shiny silver or gold finish on a vase will result in a completely different look and texture than a white plastic vase would.
 In fact, highly reflective vases imply elegance and formality while a coarse-textured wood basket is more natural and informal.
 If you are having a rustic themed event, choose wooden vases, stressed finishes, moss accents and vintage accessories to make the most of the texture of the vase.
 If you are looking for a sleek, more modern design try using shiny and smooth, clean-lined vases.
 Should you want to go with a sophisticated theme, try choosing a vase with height and an intricate design.

 Using the Texture of Flowers and Foliage

 - Coarse textures can be used to create a focal point â€” the eyes will be most attracted to that specific flower in the arrangement.

-- Leaves of varying textures can draw attention and improve focal points.
-The more pattern and shape within the leaves, the more professional and polished an arrangement will look.
-You should select more than one type of greenery for each arrangement.
+- Leaves of varying textures can also draw attention and improve focal points in an arrangement.
+The more patterns and shapes within the leaves, the more professional and polished an arrangement will look.
+If youâ€™re incorporating greenery into your arrangement, you should try selecting more than one type of greenery to increase the texture and dimensionality.

-- Don't be afraid to pair opposite textures together, but keep transition in mind.
-It is good to have some contrasting texture in arrangements.
-Use a pattern of flower types to create the feeling of a smooth transition between different textures.
+- Be bold â€” don't be afraid to pair opposite textures together, but be sure to keep transition in mind.
+As a general rule, it is good to have some contrasting texture in arrangements; use a pattern of flower types to create the feeling of a smooth transition between different textures.